Cellie0320/personal_expense_tracker/backend/README.md

 ## Contributing

-For any issues or contributions, please refer to the project's repository or contact the maintainer.
+For any questions or issues, please contact the development team at [marceldelange20@gmail.com](mailto:marceldelange20@gmail.com)